basarat/demo-typestyle/09-fallback/script.md

 );
 ```

+This gives us the same behaviour as raw CSS because TypeStyle will essentially generates the same stylesheet.

 Another kind of fallback needed in CSS is vendor prefixing.

-* TypeStyle allows you to provide objects with a `-` in them (show `-` with autocomplete).
-Any dash is not case changed by TypeStyle.
+* For this purpose, TypeStyle allows you to provide keys with a `-` in them (show `-` with autocomplete).
+All dashes are preserved by TypeStyle when generating the CSS.
-* e.g. we can add smooth touch scrolling support for old iOS devices.
+* e.g. we can add smooth touch scrolling support for old iOS devices using the `webkit-overflow-scrolling` property and setting it to touch.

 ```js
 const className = style(